efabless/openlane2/docs/source/getting_started/newcomers/index.md

 Top right corner
 ```

-As higlighted there are power rings surrounding our wrapper. connectivity
+As highlighted there are power rings surrounding our wrapper. connectivity
-between the wrapper rings and the chip is done through the higlighted light blue
+between the wrapper rings and the chip is done through the highlighted light blue
 `met3` wires.

 Our `PDN` of `Caravel User Project Wrapper` has to be configured to look like the
 figure shown above.
-This is done by using a collection of variables which are resposible
+This is done by using a collection of variables which are responsible
 for controlling the shape, location and metal layers of the `PDN` pins offering
 the power interface of the macro.

-Append the following varaibles to your configuration:
+Append the following variables to your configuration:

 ```json
     "FP_PDN_CORE_RING": 1,